truera/neurips-demo-2021/index.md

 [Zifan Wang](https://sites.google.com/west.cmu.edu/zifan-wang/home), Carnegie Mellon University

 Zifan Wang is a third-year student in the Accountable System Lab at Carnegie Mellon University, co-advised by Anupam Datta and Matt Fredrikson.
-His concentrations include explanation tools for deep nueral networks and its applicaiton for Computer Vision tasks. <br><br>
+His concentrations include explanation tools for deep nueral networks and its application for Computer Vision tasks. <br><br>

 ---